 Principle 9 states that signatories "shall publicly disclose, on an annual basis, the alignment of its impact management systems with the Impact Principles and, at regular intervals, arrange for independent verification of this alignment.
 The conclusions of this verification report shall also be publicly disclosed.
 These disclosures are subject to fiduciary and regulatory concerns."

-Assets under management figure as reported to BlueMark 11/05/2021.
+&lt;sup>2 Assets under management figure as disclosed by Finance in Motion to BlueMark as of 10/2023.
 BlueMark's assessment did not include verification of the AUM figure.

 Verifier Statement

 Independent Verification Report